 Applying for WIC is easy.
 Simply submit the necessary documents to get started.
 Here is what you’ll need:

-Adelante Healthcare WIC services are open and available when and where you need them, with a variety of access options to suit your needs and lifestyle.
-Same-day services are available at your closest Adelante Healthcare WIC office, and we continue to provide phone and virtual appointments, as needed.
+Adelante Healthcare in Phoenix offers WIC program services when and where you need them, with a variety of access options to suit your needs and lifestyle.
+Same-day services are available at your closest Adelante Healthcare referral center in Phoenix or the surrounding communities.
+Our offices provide phone and virtual appointments, as needed.

 WIC Rights and Responsibilities